Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Our content is reader supported.
 When you buy through our links, we may earn a commission.
 As an Amazon Associate we earn from qualifying purchases.

-Top Push Blocks For Woodworking Safety (Review)
+Choosing The Best Push Blocks For Woodworking Safety

 Table saws are arguably the most dangerous tool in any woodworking shop.
 But it doesn’t have to be this way if proper caution and common sense are taken.
-And while using the blade guard and riving knife is a must, a high quality push block or stick will help keep your fingers further from the blade.
+And while using the blade guard and riving knife is a must, a high-quality push block or stick will help keep your fingers further from the blade.

-But jointers, router tables and band saws require equal respect to prevent serious injury from happening.
+But jointers, router tables, and band saws require equal respect to prevent serious injury from happening.

 • Large, comfortable handle

-• Sure footed rubber grips
+• Sure-footed rubber grips

 • Adjustable feet that support uneven cuts